Constitution And Statement of Faith

 Section 1 – Offerings

 Regular offerings shall be received for the Lord’s work at Emmanuel Baptist Church at the worship services, each Lord’s Day.
-Special offerings may be taken at any meeting for whatever causes the Pastor and/or Deacons under the direction of the Holy Spirit shall deem worthy.
+Special offerings may be taken at any meeting for whatever causes the elders under the direction of the Holy Spirit shall deem worthy.
 No one will be solicited by Emmanuel Baptist Church for funds.
 However, we shall preach, teach, and practice the Scriptural principle of voluntary tithes and offerings, stressing the motive of love, the aim as the glory of God, the purpose as world evangelization, and the attitude of cheerfulness.

 Section 2 – Allocations